 - According to the United States Chamber of Commerce, 75% of employees steal once, at the very

 - Businesses lose $50 billion annually.
-And that’s just in retail business alone!
+And that’s just in the retail business alone!

-- Store employees steals three times more than the customers
+- Store employees steal three times more than the customers

 Employee theft is definitely one of the most costly and common problems businesses are facing since time immemorial, but they are more prevalent nowadays.

-There are various ways that can be taken to safeguard your business from employee theft.
+Various ways can be taken to safeguard your business from employee theft.
 Here are some of them:

 - Zero tolerance for unethical behavior